spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 New worker pools may be added if it is desired to customize certain worker nodes to run specialized workloads.
 As an example, the default worker pool may be configured with the ‘m3.large’ instance types for general-purpose workloads, and another worker pool with instance type ‘g2.2xlarge’ can be configured to run GPU workloads.
 </InfoBox>

-## Scaling an EKS Cluster

-Scaling a cluster up or down involves changing the size of node pools.
-The following steps need to be performed to scale up/down an EKS cluster.

-* Access the ‘Nodes’ view of the cluster.
-* For the node pool change the size directly from the nodes panel or by editing node pool settings.
-* After the node pool configuration is updated, the scale-up/down operation is initiated in a few minutes.
-* Provisioning status is updated with the ongoing progress of the scale operation.

-## Add an EKS worker pool

-The following steps need to be performed to add a new worker node pool to a cluster:-

-* Invoke the option to ‘Add Node Pool’ from the cluster’s node information page.

-* Provide node pool settings as follows:
-    - A descriptive name for the node pool.
-    - The number of nodes in the node pool.
-    - The instance type to be used for all the nodes launched in the node pool.
-    - Confirm the node pool settings.
-New worker pool settings are updated and cluster updates begin within a few minutes.
-The provisioning status is updated with the ongoing progress of tasks related to the addition of new nodes.

-## Remove an EKS worker pool

-The following steps need to be performed to remove a worker pool from the cluster:-

-* Access the 'Nodes' view of the cluster.
-* Delete the desired worker pool and confirm the deletion.
-* Upon confirmation, the worker node deletion begins in a few minutes.

-## Reconfigure EKS nodes

-The following steps need to be performed to reconfigure worker pool nodes:-

-* Access the 'Nodes' view of the cluster.
-* Edit the settings of the desired node pool.
-* Change the instance type to the desired instance type.
-* Save the node pool settings.
-After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
-A new node pool with desired settings is created and the older node pool is removed.
-* The provisioning status is updated with the ongoing progress of nodes being deleted and added.

 </Tabs.
 TabPane>